 UPDATE 2018/03/09: This service has been discontinued for 2018.

-One particularly tricky feature to implement nowadays is a “popular posts” list for a blog that updates automatically and displays what is being read the most on your site. — Many big news sites now feature this, yet adding this feature to a smaller site may not seem as being worth the added technical complexity.
-Having it operate and update on a “static” website presents a small challenge, as this requires some sort of backend service.
+One particularly tricky feature to implement nowadays is a “popular posts” list for a blog that updates automatically and displays what is being read the most on your site. — Many big news sites nowadays feature something like this, yet adding this feature to a smaller site may present a technical challenge or incompatibility due to its static nature.
+It'd require some sort of separate backend service.

-To solve this, I decided to build this simple online service called “Popular Posts” over the last few days.
-I'm selling lifetime access to it for blogs and simple websites.
-Nothing else like it currently exists, and it works by simply funneling select data from your Google Analytics profile (free to setup) to offer an embeddable widget that updates automatically and will display a formatted list of the most popular pages on your site.
-It's supported by Jekyll, Blogger, Wordpress, Tumblr, and other platforms, too!
+To solve this, I decided to build a simple online service called “Popular Posts” over the past few days, and I'm selling tiered plans for access to it for blogs and simple websites. — Nothing else like it currently exists as far as I can tell, and it works by simply funneling select data from your Google Analytics profile (which is free to setup and add to any website) into a temporary database in order to serve the list, until a new list is received to replace it the next day/week.

-There are even several customization options for things such as removing a common prefix or suffix from each page's title when it's displayed, and the ability to display dynamic pageview counts in the list, for example.
+There are several customization options as well, such as removing a common prefix or suffix from each page's title when generating the list, and the ability to include a dynamic page-view count for each item.